These 12 best places to visit in Alberta also happen to be some of the most beautiful places to visit in Canada!

 5. Moraine Lake/Larch Valley

-Moraine Lake is a surreal-blue lake backed by the Valley of the Ten Peaks.
+Moraine Lake is a surreal-blue lake backed by the Valley of the Ten Peaks and one of the best places to go when visiting Alberta.
 You can easily spend a day here, hiking around the lake or Canoeing through the glassy water — if visiting in warmer months.

 I also highly recommend a hike through Larch Valley.
 Fall is the best time to hike; the wildflowers and golden fall foliage amidst the evergreens is an exceptional view!